krish-shahh/calyxos/README.md

 ### 3. Dependency Tracking

-Dependencies are captured **at runtime** by recording which Talos-managed methods are called during evaluation.
+Dependencies are captured **at runtime** by recording which Calyxos-managed methods are called during evaluation.
 No static analysis or predeclaration needed.

 ```python
 class Model: